Skip to main content

 Improper Employee Training

 Under the Occupational Safety and Health Act of 1970, employers are responsible for providing a safe and healthful workplace.
-It is part of the OSHA’s mission is to ensure no person should ever have to be injured, become ill, or die for a paycheck.

 The same OSHA law gives employees the right to file whistleblower claims when an unsafe work environment leads to accidents and injuries.
 Employees are protected from retaliation and wrongful termination.